Mondshein Sequences (a.k.a. (2,1)-Orders): Applications

 For $k=3$, Di Battista et al.\ show how the input graph can be restricted to be $3$-connected using a standard decomposition.
 For every $3$-connected graph we can compute a Mondshein sequence, which allows us to compute three independent spanning trees $T_1$--$T_3$ in a linear preprocessing time, as shown in Application~1.
 If $x$ or $y$ is the root $r$ of $T_1$--$T_3$, this gives a straight-forward output-sensitive data structure that answers $3$-path queries: we just store $T_1$--$T_3$ and extract one path from each tree per query.

-In order to extend these queries to $k$-path queries between arbitrary vertices $x$ and $y$, \cite{DiBattista1999} gives a case distinction that shows that the desired paths can be efficiently found in the union of the six paths in $T_1$--$T_3$ that join $x$ with $r$ and $y$ with $r$.
+In order to extend these queries to $k$-path queries between arbitrary vertices $x$ and $y$, \cite{DiBattista1999} gives a case distinction that shows that the desired paths can be found efficiently in the union of the six paths in $T_1$--$T_3$ that join either $x$ with $r$ or $y$ with $r$.
 This case distinction can be used for the desired output-sensitive reporting in time $O(\ell)$ without changing the preprocessing.
-We conclude a linear preprocessing time for all $k$-path queries with $k \leq 3$.
+We conclude that the preprocessing time of $O(n^2)$ for allowing $k$-path queries with $k \leq 3$ in arbitrary graphs can be improved to $O(n+m)$.

 \paragraph{Application 3:} Planarity Testing\\ We give a conceptually very simple planarity test based on Mondshein's sequence for any $3$-connected graph $G$ in time $O(n)$.

-The $3$-connectivity requirement is not really crucial, as the planarity of $G$ can be reduced to the planarity of all $3$-connected components of $G$, which in turn are computed as a side-product for the BG-sequence in Theorem~\ref{thm:schmidt}; alternatively, one can use standard algorithms~\cite{Hopcroft1973,Mutzel2003} for reducing $G$ to be $3$-connected.
-We compute an induced Mondshein sequence $D$ avoiding an arbitrary edge $ru$ in time $O(n)$.
-Let $t$ be a neighbor of $r$ in $P_0$.
+The $3$-connectivity requirement is not crucial, as the planarity of $G$ can be reduced to the planarity of all $3$-connected components of $G$, which in turn are computed as a side-product from the computation of the BG-sequence~\cite[Appendix~2]{Mehlhorn2015}.
+Alternatively, one could also use standard algorithms~\cite{Hopcroft1973,Gutwenger2001} for reducing $G$ to be $3$-connected.

+If $m > 3n-6$, $G$ is not planar due to Euler's formula and we reject the instance, so let $m \leq 3n-6$.
+Let $rt$ be an edge of $G$.
+We will find an embedding whose outer face is left of $rt$, unless $G$ is non-planar.
+Due to Whitney~\cite{Whitney1932}, this embedding is unique.
+In light of Observation~\ref{obs:MondsheinIsCanonical}, we need to pick an edge $ru \neq rt$ such that $tr \cup ru$ is in a non-separating cycle.
+We can easily find such an edge by computing a Mondshein sequence through $rt$ and avoiding some vertex $u' \notin \{r,t\}$, and then taking the edge that is incident to $r$ in $P_0-rt$ (alternatively, any linear-time algorithm that computes a non-separating cycle containing $rt$ like the one in~\cite{Cheriyan1988} can be used).

+Now we compute a Mondshein sequence $D$ through $rt$ and avoiding $u$ that satisfies Property~\ref{lem:canonical}.7 in time $O(n)$.
+If $G$ is planar, Observation~\ref{obs:MondsheinIsCanonical} ensures that $D$ is a canonical ordering of our fixed embedding; in particular, the last vertex $u$ and the edge $rt$ will be embedded in the outer face.
+Due to Property~\ref{lem:canonical}.7, $P_0$ has no chords and every short ear $xy$ satisfies $birth(x) \neq birth(y)$.
+For the embedding process, we rearrange the order of short ears in $D$ such that all short ears $xy$ with $birth(x) < birth(y)$ are direct successors of the long ear $P_{birth(y)}$ (this can be done in linear time using bucket sort).

-We start with a planar embedding $M_0$ of $P_0$ and assume with Observation~\ref{obs} w.l.o.g.\ that the last vertex $u$ will be embedded in the outer face.
-We will first ignore short ears.
-Step by step, we attempt to augment $M_i$ with the next long ear $P_j$ in $D$ in order to construct a planar embedding $M_j$ of $G_j$.
+We start with a planar embedding $M_0$ of $P_0$.
+Step by step, we attempt to augment $M_i$ with the next long ear $P_j$ in $D$ as well as all short ears directly succeeding $P_j$ in order to construct a planar embedding $M_j$ of $G_j$.